-At The Lawrence Law Group,P.A., we believe it is important to seek legal advice as soon as possible after an accident.
+At The Lawrence Law Group,P.A., we believe it is important to seek legal advice as soon as possible after an car accident or crash.
 There may be important evidence that needs to be preserved, such as photographs of the damaged vehicles and any visible injuries and bruising.
 It is also important that witnesses to the car crash be interviewed and contact information secured should they need to testify at trial.

 Usually, the at-fault driver's insurance company will be involved promptly to represent their driver's interests.
 Injured persons may be approached by an insurance representative within days of an accident offering an "inconvenience payment" of several thousand dollars.
 However, in exchange, the insurer will require the injured person to sign a document which releases and eliminates any claim they may have for injuries.
 Sometimes an injury that seems minor at first ends up becoming very serious.
 People in this situation can easily regret accepting such a small sum of money.